Tyrrrz/Tyrrrz.me/data/blog/fakes-over-mocks/Post.md

 In an ideal world, our test scenarios, including the environment they execute in, should perfectly match real-life conditions.
 This is always desirable, but might not always be practical, as the system can rely on components that are difficult to test with, either because they are not available or because their behavior is inconsistent or slow.

 A common practice in cases like this is to replace such dependencies with lightweight substitutes that act as _test doubles_.
-Although doing so does lead to lower confidence, it's often a trade-off between usefulness and usability, which is essential in designing a robust and consistent test suite.
+Although doing so does lead to lower confidence, it's often an unavoidable trade-off when it comes to designing a robust and consistent test suite.

 That said, while test doubles can be implemented in different ways, most of the time developers tend to resort to _mocking_ as the default choice.
-This is unfortunate, as it typically leads to overuse of mocks where other forms of substitutes are more suitable, making tests [implementation-aware and fragile](https://en.wikipedia.org/wiki/Mock_object#Limitations) as a result.
+This is unfortunate, as it leads to overuse of mocks where other forms of substitutes are typically more suitable, making tests [implementation-aware and fragile](https://en.wikipedia.org/wiki/Mock_object#Limitations) as a result.

 When writing tests, I prefer to avoid mocks as much as possible and rely on _fake_ implementations instead.
-They require a bit of upfront investment, but provide many practical advantages which are very important to consider.
+They require a bit of additional upfront investment, but provide many practical advantages which are important to consider.

 In this article we will look at the differences between these two variants of test doubles, identify how using one over the other impacts test design, and why using fakes often results in more manageable test suites.